kattyd/kattyd/README.md

 - 👋 Hi, I’m Katrina.
 I'm a university student...
 - 👀 Who's interested in spreading the wonders of tech to unreached parts of the world
-- 🌱 I’m currently learning Java and Python, as well as improving my Javascript for web design
+- 🌱 I’m currently learning Rust as well as improving my Javascript for web design
 - 💞️ I’m looking to collaborate on anything that falls within my skillset
-- 📫 How to reach me email: kattydee3@gmail.com instagram:@katrinadawap
+- 📫 How to reach me email: kattydee3@gmail.com instagram:@kaaahtea

 <!---
 kattyd/kattyd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.